brillout/wildcard-api/readme.md

 ### SSR

-The Wildcard client is isomorphic/universal and works in both the browser and Node.js.
+The Wildcard client is isomorphic (aka universal) and works in both the browser and Node.js.

 If you don't need Authentication, then SSR works out of the box.